brevis-network/prover-network-contracts/docs/frontend_guide.md

 function getProverStatsTotal(address prover) external view returns (ProverStats memory);
 // Recent stats for the current epoch + its start timestamp function getProverRecentStats(address prover) external view returns (ProverStats memory stats, uint64 startAt);
+// Lifetime success rate and raw counters (basis points, fulfilled, refunded) function getProverSuccessRate(address prover)
+    external
+    view
+    returns (uint256 rateBps, uint64 fulfilled, uint64 refunded);
 ```
 More stats-related view functions can be found at:
 - Prover stats: [IBrevisMarket.sol](../src/market/IBrevisMarket.sol#L441-L490)
 - Global stats: [IBrevisMarket.sol](../src/market/IBrevisMarket.sol#L495-L514)

 #### Semantics
-- wins: instantaneous count of current assignments.
-It increases when the prover becomes the winner for a request and decreases if they are superseded before finalization.
-It is carried forward across epochs.
-- requestsFulfilled: cumulative lifetime count, incremented only on successful proof submission.
+- requestsFulfilled: cumulative lifetime count, incremented only on successful proof submission (before deadline).
+- requestsRefunded: cumulative lifetime count of assigned requests that were refunded after deadline with a final winner (i.e., missed by the winner).
+Refunds without a winner (no bids/no reveals) are excluded.
+- Success rate (lifetime): successRate = requestsFulfilled / (requestsFulfilled + requestsRefunded).
+Handle denominator = 0 as 0 or N/A.
-- recent window semantics: recent values are computed as diffs between the current and previous cumulative snapshots.
-Therefore, `recent.wins` is a net change (assignments gained minus assignments lost) since the epoch start, not a count of “wins events”.
+- recent window semantics: recent values are computed as diffs between the current and previous cumulative snapshots (applies to bids, reveals, requestsFulfilled, requestsRefunded, feeReceived).
 - lastActiveAt: updated on the prover’s own bid/reveal/submit; in recent stats it is non-zero only if there was activity in the current epoch.
 - totals fallback: if a prover had no activity in the current epoch, `getProverStatsTotal` returns the previous epoch snapshot, so totals don’t reset at epoch boundaries.